anthonywww/gpt4all-box/protocol.md

 # Protocol datagram specification

-All the data over the WebSocket must be represented as JSON.
+All the data over the WebSocket is represented in JSON.

 Packet types:

-- PING (C/S)
+- PING
-  - Ping
+  - C/S: `ping` - Ping the server.
-- SESSION (C/S)
+- SESSION
+  - C/S: `status` - Show the current session state relating to this client (if any).
-  - Create
+  - C:   `create` - Create a new session.
-  - Resume
+  - C:   `resume` - Resume an active session by its id (if it has not expired).
-  - Destroy
+  - C/S: `destroy` - Destroy (force expire) an active session.
-- CHAT (C/S)
+- CHAT
-  - Request
-  - Response
+  - C/S: `text` - Send/receieve a text chat message to or from the chat agent or peer.
-- SYSTEM (S)
+- SYSTEM
-  - System Message
+  - S:   `message` - Show a message from the server.
+  - C/S: `models` - Show all available models this server has.